× vave-casino

 How Does the FDIC Work?

 1. Insurance Coverage: FDIC-insured banks will provide coverage of up to $250,000 for each depositor.
-When you open your account, the insurance comes automatically in deposit accounts by opening your account with the participation bank.
+When you open your account, the insurance comes automatically in the deposit accounts by opening your account with the participation bank.

 3. Bank resolutions: In the event of failures of banks, it captures control and ensures resolution over the failing banks in relatively very short periods of time.
 It saves depositors from the distress and disorder of banking systems as well.